Mock sample for your project: Amazon Redshift API

 Elastic Load Balancing

-Elastic Load Balancing A load balancer distributes incoming traffic across targets, such as your EC2 instances.
+Elastic Load Balancing A load balancer can distribute incoming traffic across your EC2 instances.
 This enables you to increase the availability of your application.
-The load balancer also monitors the health of its registered targets and ensures that it routes traffic only to healthy targets.
-You configure your load balancer to accept incoming traffic by specifying one or more listeners, which are configured with a protocol and port number for connections from clients to the load balancer.
-You configure a target group with a protocol and port number for connections from the load balancer to the targets, and with health check settings to be used when checking the health status of the targets.
-Elastic Load Balancing supports the following types of load balancers: Application Load Balancers, Network Load Balancers, Gateway Load Balancers, and Classic Load Balancers.
-This reference covers the following load balancer types: Application Load Balancer - Operates at the application layer (layer 7) and supports HTTP and HTTPS.
-Network Load Balancer - Operates at the transport layer (layer 4) and supports TCP, TLS, and UDP.
-Gateway Load Balancer - Operates at the network layer (layer 3).
+The load balancer also monitors the health of its registered instances and ensures that it routes traffic only to healthy instances.
+You configure your load balancer to accept incoming traffic by specifying one or more listeners, which are configured with a protocol and port number for connections from clients to the load balancer and a protocol and port number for connections from the load balancer to the instances.
+Elastic Load Balancing supports three types of load balancers: Application Load Balancers, Network Load Balancers, and Classic Load Balancers.
+You can select a load balancer based on your application needs.
 For more information, see the Elastic Load Balancing User Guide.
+This reference covers the 2012-06-01 API, which supports Classic Load Balancers.
+The 2015-12-01 API supports Application Load Balancers and Network Load Balancers.
+To get started, create a load balancer with one or more listeners using CreateLoadBalancer.
+Register your instances with the load balancer using RegisterInstancesWithLoadBalancer.
 All Elastic Load Balancing operations are idempotent, which means that they complete at most one time.
-If you repeat an operation, it succeeds.
+If you repeat an operation, it succeeds with a 200 OK response code.

 Other APIs in the same category